Vegan Chili with Mixed Beans

 • There are two ways to prepare your beans.

-• You can soak them overnight or you can do the quick method which is covering your beans with water by a couple of inches and bringing to a boil.
-Cover turn off the heat and let sit for one hour.
+• You can soak them overnight or do the quick method, which is covering your beans with water by a couple of inches and bringing to a boil.
+Cover, turn off the heat, and let it sit for one hour.

 • Now You’re ready to continue with the recipe.

-• Drain beans whether you've soaked overnight of took advantage of the quick method.
+• Drain beans whether you’ve soaked overnight or took advantage of the quick method.

 • There are divided opinions.